pegasystems/log-streaming-tools/README.md

 ###  [Validation Script](validate-logging-role.sh)

-Validates whether the IAM role is created correctly in the trusting account.

 #### Parameters
 * **pegaRoleArn:** enter the Pega service IAM Role Arn provided by pega to customer
 * **bucketName:** enter the customer logs bucket name